 Many metrics that come into Wavefront are gauges.
 For example, Wavefront internal metrics include

-Counters usually increase over time but might briefly go to zero, for example, in case of a network outage.
+Counter metrics usually increase over time but might reset back to zero, for example, when a service or system restarts.
 Users can wrap rate() around a counter if they want to ignore temporary 0 values and see only the positive rate of change.
 Using Cumulative Counters gives several examples.

 Wavefront internal metrics that are counters include

 Delta counters bin to a minute timestamp and treat write operations to the same bin as deltas.
 They are well suited for the kind of bursty traffic you typically get in a Function-as-a-Service environment.
 Many functions execute simultaneously and it’s not possible to monitor bursty traffic like that without losing metric points to collision.

-For example, instead of one person with a counter standing at a concert entrance, is an example.
-No single person can capture the composite count, so you add up the counters.
+For example, instead of one person with a counter standing at a single concert entrance, several people count, each at one entrance gate.
+Eventually the results from the counters can be added for total attendance.
 In the same way, the Wavefront service can aggregate delta counter information.

 Wavefront can receive and store metrics at 1 point per second per unique source.
 However, some scenarios generate metrics even more frequently.
 Suppose you are measuring the latency of web requests.
 If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
 Using “normal” metrics, we can’t measure this.

 To address high frequency data, Wavefront supports histograms – a mechanism to compute, store, and use distributions of metrics.
 A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy.
 Histograms are supported by Wavefront proxy 4.12 and later.
-To indicate that metrics should be treated as histogram data, the user must send the metrics to a histogram proxy port instead of the normal metrics port (2878).
+Wavefront Histograms describes the histogram format, histogram ports, and some examples.